skip to content

 In considering what parenting orders to make, the Court is required to determine both:

-• Even where there is no proven abuse or family violence, whether there is an unacceptable risk of harm or family violence [Family Law Act 1975 (Cth) s 60CG, Isles & Nelissen [2022] FedCFamC1A 97].
+• Where there is no proven abuse or family violence, whether there is an unacceptable risk of harm or family violence [Family Law Act 1975 (Cth) s 60CG, Isles & Nelissen [2022] FedCFamC1A 97].

-In the case of Isles & Nelissen [2022] FedCFamC1A 97, the Court on appeal clarified that the test for ‘unacceptable risk’ is not proof on the balance of probabilities but rather the “assessment of risk is an evidence-based conclusion and is not discretionary… The finding about whether an unacceptable risk exists, based on known facts and circumstances, is either open on the evidence or it is not” [paragraph 85].
-The Court stated [paragraph 7]:
+In the case of Isles & Nelissen [2022] FedCFamC1A 97, the Court on appeal clarified that the test for ‘unacceptable risk’ is not proof on the balance of probabilities but rather the “assessment of risk is an evidence-based conclusion and is not discretionary… The finding about whether an unacceptable risk exists, based on known facts and circumstances, is either open on the evidence or it is not” [at paragraph 85].
+The Court stated [at paragraph 7]:

 “Once it is accepted courts should (and do) react to dangers in the form of risks of harm which may merely be possibilities, it is an oxymoron to expect such possibilities to then be forensically proven on the balance of probabilities according to the civil standard of proof.
 By definition, possibilities are not, and could never be, probabilities.
 Risks of harm are not susceptible to scientific demonstration or proof (CDJ v VAJ (1998) 197 CLR 172 at [151]), but are instead postulated from known historical facts and present circumstances.”

-On the question of what evidence is, or should be, admissible on this issue, the Court stated [paragraph 105]:
+On the question of what evidence is, or should be, admissible on this issue, the Court stated [at paragraph 105]:

 “Any evidence which is relevant to and influential in that predictive inquiry is admissible and should be taken into account (presuming it survives any other applicable rules of evidence), regardless of whether it meets the definition of and the threshold requirements for admissibility under the tendency rule.”

-Ultimately, the Court must make orders that are in the best interests of the children and an evidence-based finding of unacceptable risk is one of the many considerations in the exercise of this discretionary power [paragraph 85].
+Ultimately, the Court must make orders that are in the best interests of the children and an evidence-based finding of unacceptable risk is one of the many considerations in the exercise of this discretionary power [at paragraph 85].

 Supervised Contact

-Supervised Contact means that the Court wants a third person present when a parent spends time with their child.
+Supervised contact means that the Court wants a responsible third person present when a parent spends time with their child.
 The Court may decide it is appropriate that a parent spend supervised time with their child because:

 • there are allegations of family violence and concerns about the child’s safety in the parent’s care (including a finding of unacceptable risk);

-• the child has not seen the parent for a time, and the Court thinks that some gradual reintroduction will help;
+• the child has not seen the parent for some time, and the Court thinks that a gradual reintroduction will help;

 • there have been claims that the child is afraid of the parent;